Color by Filter

 |---|---|

-| Workset coloring | Only available for workshared (central file) models |
+| Workset coloring | Workset mode requires a workshared project |

-| Per-Element mode performance | Per-element override mode can be slower on large models with many elements |
+| Per-element performance | Per-element mode can be slower on large views |

-| MEP System coloring | Conduits are excluded because they don’t have meaningful system types; use Connected Run instead |
+| MEP System coloring | Conduits do not have meaningful system types; use Connected Run for conduits |

 Troubleshooting

-Section titled “Troubleshooting”Colors don’t appear
+Section titled “Troubleshooting”Colors do not appear

-Workset option is grayed out
+Workset option is unavailable

 Connected Run shows unexpected colors